techyg/MRRFDeathRacers/README.md

 <b>Step 3.
 Order from the BOM </b>

+Plan to budget around $300-$500 for this build.
+You will be on the lower end of that budget if you already have supplies (filament, RC Radio, spare wiring, etc.).

 <b>United States BOM</b>

 2 Rolls of PLA, PLA+ or PETG (PETG Recommended)  - I used GreenGate PETG but any will do